brentryanjohnson/DHS-Monthly-Tables/README.md

 `compare.ipynb` compares two `csv` files and outputs a third (`difference.csv`) that shows any differences between the two files.
 I used this to compare the manually created `csv` against that which I'm outputting with the script in the `monthly merge` notebook.
 Doing so indicated an error in the original version of the notebook, which I have since corrected.

+## Iteration

+I continue to iterate on the notebooks, so review the commits to make sure you have the most recent version.